aboulogeorgos/Wireless-communication-systems-Lab/Lab0/ReadMe.md

 Example8 demonstrates the implementation and use of the high pass filter (HPF) in gnuradio.

 ## Example9
-Example9 demonstrates the implementation and use of the low pass filter (HPF) in gnuradio.
+Example9 demonstrates the implementation and use of the low pass filter (LPF) in gnuradio.